 1 - Pick A Category

-There are a few ways to get started, but don’t make the rookie mistake of starting with a whole room.
-In your mind (and in reality too) this is a massive thing to tackle, and you’ll get stopped in your tracks when the train to overwhelm arrives before you’ve made any real progress.
+There are a few ways to get started, but don't make the rookie mistake of starting with one whole room like the kitchen.
+In your mind (and in reality too) this is a massive thing to tackle, and you'll get stopped in your tracks when the train to overwhelm arrives before you've made any real progress.

-Pick a category of items and you’ll be whizzing through the clutter in bite sized and manageable 10 minute chunks, constantly making progress and you’re declutter your home in no time!
-I’ve listed out the categories on the FREE declutter your home checklist below.
+Rather than one room pick a category of items like pots and pans, and you'll be whizzing through the clutter in bite-sized and manageable 10-minute chunks, constantly making progress and you will declutter in no time!
+I've listed out the categories on the FREE declutter your home checklist below.

 2 - Collect The Clutter

-Once you’ve picked the category, gather all the items together and from one place, start the sort – You’ll need a few piles!
+Once you've picked the category, gather all the items together and from one place, start the sort - You'll need a few get rid piles!

 1 The Charity